OctopusDeploy/docs/docs/shared-content/scripts/environment-permissions-report.include.md

         {
             if ($projectEnvironmentList -notcontains $environmentId)
             {
-                Write-OctopusVerbose "The role is scoped to environment $environmentId, but the environment is not asigned to $($project.Name), excluding from this project's report" continue
+                Write-OctopusVerbose "The role is scoped to environment $environmentId, but the environment is not assigned to $($project.Name), excluding from this project's report" continue
             }